bruprescott/CTDizzle/README.md

 ## CTDizzle
 ![CTDizzle](https://github.com/CTDizzle/CTDizzle/blob/master/Documentation/Images/Finished.jpg)

-This repository contains the code, resources, and build guide used to build the CTDizzle based around the Arduino MKRZero.
+This repository contains the code, resources, and build guide for the CTDizzle based around the MKRZero.
 You can also find the legacy build guide for the Qduino version, but no additional updates will be made for that setup.
 If you have questions about the Qduino build, feel free to ask.

-To get started, navigate to Documentation > MKRZero > User Guide.

-### Directory Structure

-#### Arduino Files
-- Contains the operating and calibration code for each board.

-#### Data Processing
-- Contains MATLAB and R scripts that will process and plot your data.

-#### Documentation
-- Contains the user guide, parts list, pinout guide, and links to additional resources for each board.

 ## Changelog